HubertWatycha/training-app/README.md

 ## Conclusion

 The CRUD application offers an engaging and efficient way for users to manage and explore clothing items.
-Its blend of modern technologies, including TypeScript, ensures a secure and user-friendly experience, making it an ideal choice for clothing enthusiasts and businesses alike.
+Its blend of modern technologies, including TypeScript and React Query, ensures a secure and user-friendly experience, making it an ideal choice for clothing enthusiasts and businesses alike.